-Southern Oregon University has a multi-disciplinary body that gathers monthly to review the campus response to Title IX-related reports.
-This group is comprised of Title IX officers, Confidential Advisors, community partners and representatives from Campus Public Safety.
-This entity looks at overall campus community safety, trends in reporting, and most importantly, reviews how we as a team responded to each individual report, the outcome of the report, and how the system can be improved.
-This group provides leadership in the development and provision of a variety of educational awareness programs and campaigns, described further below.
+Southern Oregon University has a multi-disciplinary body that gathers weekly to review the campus response to Title IX-related reports.
+This group is comprised of Equity Grievance/Title IX team members and other campus community members.
+This entity looks at overall campus community safety, trends in reporting, and most importantly, reviews how the University responds to each individual report and the outcome of the report and considers continuous improvement processes.
+This group also supports the development and provision of a variety of educational awareness programs and campaigns, described further below.